pcaston/OpenPeerPower.github.io/source/_docs/scene.markdown

 ---
 title: "Scenes"
-description: "Instructions on how to setup scenes within Home Assistant."
+description: "Instructions on how to setup scenes within Open Peer Power."
 ---

 You can create scenes that capture the states you want certain entities to be.
 For example, a scene can specify that light A should be turned on and light B should be bright red.